henrique-al/henrique-al/README.md

 - 👋 Hi, I’m @henrique-al
-- 👀 Account for SENAI, my portfolio ir at @henriquelazzarino
+- 👀 Account for SENAI, my portfolio is at @henriquelazzarino